AramKoorn/TenBagger/README.md

 Alternatively, modify the portfolio.yaml in the user_data/portfolio/ folder.

 ## Usage
 Real-time overview of portfolio.
 The portfolio automatically gets updated with the real-time stock/crypto prices while the app is running.
+The app can be closed by hitting q or CTRL+C.

 ```sh
 tenbagger --portfolio my_portfolio
 ```